tmazen/c8y-sap-fsm-integration/fsm-extension/Readme.md

 # Steps to Open Cumulocity in iFrame & Use as an SAP FSM Extension

-This guide details how to embed a Cumulocity IoT Cockpit dashboard into an iFrame and host it as an extension inside SAP Field Service Management (FSM).
+This guide details how to embed a Cumulocity Cockpit dashboard into an iFrame and host it as an extension inside SAP Field Service Management (FSM).

 ---